neowinx/alptivator/README.md

 # alptivator

-Docker image with activator installed over the alpine version of the official java image
+Docker image with activator installed over the [java:alpine](https://hub.docker.com/_/java/) version of the official java image.

+Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

 ## Requirements